HTM has momentum, but awareness still lags. Strategic advocacy could change that.

 “While the contributions of individual HTM professionals are important in raising the visibility of HTM, the truth is that HTM professional organizations are going to be better equipped to have a greater impact in raising an awareness of and demand for HTM involvement in the healthcare delivery process,” says Grimes.

-That means going beyond internal conversations and engaging directly with both regulators and influential players in healthcare delivery.
-On the regulatory side, Grimes points to agencies like the Centers for Medicare & Medicaid Services, the US Food and Drug Administration, state health departments, and accrediting bodies such as The Joint Commission and the Center for Improvement in Healthcare Quality.
+That means going beyond internal conversations and engaging directly with both regulatory bodies and healthcare associations.
+On the regulatory side, Grimes points to agencies like the Centers for Medicare & Medicaid Services, the US Food and Drug Administration, state health departments, and accrediting bodies like The Joint Commission and the Center for Improvement in Healthcare Quality.
 On the stakeholder side, he emphasizes the value of forging ties with healthcare associations representing hospital executives, clinicians, finance leaders, risk managers, and engineers.

 “This organization-to-organization level engagement is going to be the most effective way to reach out to those critical stakeholders who are ultimately in the best position to retain and make effective use of HTM professionals in healthcare delivery,” Grimes says.